cyberc00n/slurm_ansible_practice/README.md

+xpaste_practicum playbook

 ```
-🖥️ project for the Slurm ansible learning course🖥️
+🖥️ project for the Slurm ansible learning course 🖥️

 ```